 Problems Associated with Medicaid Waivers

 Medicaid waivers aren’t considered an entitlement.
 Whereas someone in need of nursing home care would be automatically entitled to a place in a facility, the HCBS waiver program is deemed a privilege rather than a right.
-As such, there are a limited number of spots available, and people can spend several years on a waiting list before they receive care.
+As such, a limited number of spots are available, and people can spend several years on a waiting list before they receive care.

 Who is Eligible for an HCBS Waiver Program?

-Most states have more than one HCBS program, and each one will target different groups of the population and offer varying levels of service.
+Most states have more than one HCBS program, and each one will target different population groups and offer varying levels of service.
 Generally, states offer HCBS waivers to elderly people (age 65 or over), physically disabled people, adults and children with developmental disabilities, and medically fragile people (who require life support or other extensive medical equipment).
 Some states also offer HCBS programs to individuals based on a diagnosis, such as HIV/AIDS, traumatic brain injuries, or autism.

 If an applicant is denied HCBS benefits, they still have the right to appeal the decision.
-You’ll need to understand why the application was denied, and then prepare more supporting documents to prepare for your hearing.
+You’ll need to understand why the application was denied and then prepare more supporting documents to prepare for your hearing.

-How to Apply for A Medicaid Waiver
+How Do You Apply for A Medicaid Waiver?

 The application process for a Medicaid waiver will vary depending on the specific waiver that you’re applying for and the state that you reside in.